vomnes/c2FyYmFjYW5l/README.md

 - This file must be a CSV type
 - The CSV delimiters handled are ";", ",", "\t", "|", "^"
 - The CSV file must at least contains a valid 'email' or 'phone number'
-- No field names are not necessary
+- Field names are not necessary

 Other details :
 - If a email address is found his value is stored in 'email'